By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 P.S. do not try to use other alcohols as a suicide method.
-You may just end up blind and needing someone else to change your dipper instead of dead.
-If you are thinking suicide, please call someone and get help, things can get better.
+You may just end up blind and needing someone else to change your diaper instead of dead.
+If you are thinking of suicide, please call someone and get help, things can get better.
 Now back to the “4 beers getting you drunk” story.

 There is a thing called a “standard drink.”
-There is some variation in alcohol content of beverages so let’s keep this very generic.
+There is some variation in the alcohol content of beverages so let’s keep this very generic.

 A small beer (about 16 oz.)
-A small glass of wine (4-5 oz.) and a shot of “hard Liquor” (about 1 to 1 ½ oz. of 86 proof liquor) all contain the same amount of alcohol.
+A small glass of wine (4-5 oz.) and a shot of “Hard Liquor” (about 1 to 1 ½ oz. of 86 proof liquor) all contain the same amount of alcohol.

-More alcohol in the mouth – more drunk in your body
+More alcohol in the mouth – more drunk in your body.

 We also need to consider what did this questioner mean by drunk?
 Here in California legally under the influence occurs at .08 (point zero eight.)
 This means that at or above that point you should not drive.
 You can be severely impaired well below that point.

-People who have this lower level of alcohol in their blood stream still get tickets, sometimes they get arrested for doing reckless things.
+People who have this lower level of alcohol in their bloodstream still get tickets, sometimes they get arrested for doing reckless things.
 Hence the name “wet reckless.”

-Alcohol is neutralized largely in your liver after it enters your blood stream.
-So there are timing delays from once you drink the alcohol and when it reaches your blood stream and then the liver.
+Alcohol is neutralized largely in your liver after it enters your bloodstream.
+So there are timing delays from once you drink the alcohol and when it reaches your bloodstream and then the liver.

 When it comes to alcohol your liver only has one speed.
 It can neutralize roughly one drink per hour.
-If you have any damage to your liver, an infection, drug use or even old age, the liver slows down, neutralizes less alcohol and it stays in your blood stream longer.
+If you have any damage to your liver, an infection, drug use, or even old age, the liver slows down, neutralizes less alcohol and it stays in your bloodstream longer.

-This risk of impaired driving even after only one or two drinks has caused some places to lower the legal limit of drinking and driving to one or even no alcohol before you drive.
+The risk of impaired driving even after only one or two drinks has caused some places to lower the legal limit of drinking and driving to one or even no alcohol before you drive.

 So anything past one drink could be a problem.
-If after one you can’t stop, that is alcoholism or an alcohol use disorder and needs treatment.
-Drinking and driving no matter how few drinks is taking a risk you do not need to take.
+If after one you can’t stop, that is alcoholism or an Alcohol Use Disorder and needs treatment.
+Drinking and driving, no matter how few drinks, is taking a risk you do not need to take.
 Go with or be that designated driver.